Filing Fees & Fee Waivers

 You can find a list of all the filing fees in the Clark County District Court on the Clerk's Filing Fee Chart.

 If you cannot afford to pay the filing fee, you can file a written request to waive the filing fee.
-You must provide information about your employment, income, expenses, and assets.

 To request a fee waiver, fill out an application and an order to submit with your paperwork.
 Turn all your papers in to the family court.
+The court will file all your papers without a fee.
+If your fee waiver request is denied, the court will require you to pay the fee later.

 AUTOMATED FORMS INTERVIEW AVAILABLE!